 Detention Officers are a vital part of the Harris County Sheriff’s Office as they are charged with the care, custody, and control of the thousands of inmates at the Harris County Jail.
 Detention Officers report to and receive assignments, instructions, and direction from Sergeants, Lieutenants, and Captains.
 The duties of a detention officer include, but are not limited to, monitoring and documenting jail inmate activities, and controlling and directing inmates while out of jail cell areas (e.g. transfers, work assignments, meals, recreation, etc.).
-Detention Officers may also qualify to attend the basic peace officer course at our academy after one year of service if they meet the criteria to become a Texas Peace Officer and wish to become a Deputy Sheriff.
+Detention Officers may also qualify to attend the Basic Peace Officer Course at our academy and become a Deputy Sheriff if they meet both the requirements set by the agency and the criteria to become a Texas Peace Officer.
 Detention Officer Applicants are no longer required to run a mile and half as part of the physical ability testing.

 The Harris County Sheriff’s Office is looking for entry, lateral deputies and experienced deputies to work in divisions ranging from patrol, criminal investigations, homeland security, and the criminal and civil courtrooms.
 The duties of an HCSO deputy include but are not limited to assisting and protecting the Citizens of Harris County by enforcing laws, investigating traffic accidents, responding to and investigating reports of criminal activities and making arrests when required.
 The Harris County Sheriff’s Office is a pro-active organization with unlimited growth opportunities for its employees to include TCOLE training and rank advancement.
 If you’re looking for an exciting career and wish to make a difference by serving your community, we welcome you to join our HCSO family.